homelamb/homelamb.github.io/_posts/2024-11-17-using-cloudflare-tunnel-with-traefik.md

       - "traefik.enable=true"
       - "traefik.http.routers.whoami.rule=Host(`whoami.$TODO_YOUR_DOMAIN`)"
       - "traefik.http.routers.whoami.middlewares=chain-oauth@file"
-      - "traefik.http.routers.whoami.tls=true"
 ```

 If we try going to `http://whoami.$TODO_YOUR_DOMAIN` on a browser, we will get a `Bad gateway` error.
-If you start your containers using `docker compose up` you should be able to see an error message in the logs.
+If you started your containers using `docker compose up` you should be able to see an error message in the logs.

 ```
 cloudflared      | 2024-11-26T05:52:22Z ERR  error="Unable to reach the origin service.
 The service may be down or it may not be responding to traffic from cloudflared: dial tcp 172.19.0.2:80: connect: connection refused" connIndex=1 event=1 ingressRule=0 originService=http://reverse-proxy